cosmok/hacker-news-comments-toggler/README.md

 Introduction
 ------------
-As a [Bookmarklet], this allows to expand and collapse thread comments.
+As a [Bookmarklet], this allows to expand and collapse thread comments in a [Hacker News] [HN] comment page.

 Snapshots
 ---------